italosdoliveira/italosdoliveira/README.md

 Actually i am studying in Feevale University

-I did work with PHP, .NET and Nodejs
+I worked with PHP, .NET and Nodejs
 - 1 year with PHP ❤️
 - 3 years with .NET ❤️❤️
 - 6 months with Nodejs ❤️